oyousaf/0mega/README.md

 Escaping the Matrix — one trade at a time.

-Omega is a **halaal-first automated trading system** built around **execution truth**, not signal hype.

-This is a personal system designed for **correctness, safety, and auditability** before speed, scale, or automation.
+Omega is a halaal-first automated trading system focused on execution truth, safety, and auditability over speed, scale, or optimisation.

+This repository contains a personal research system.
+Live trading is intentionally disabled.

 ---

-## Core Philosophy
+## Overview

-- Execution before signals
+Omega is designed around deterministic execution and strict risk control.
+Signals are inputs.
+Executions are the source of truth.

+The system prioritises:

+- Correctness over performance
-- Safety before speed
+- Safety over automation
+- Transparency over abstraction
+- Halaal compliance by design

+---

+## Features

+- Deterministic execution engine
+- Broker-agnostic architecture
+- Paper trading broker
+- Risk-based position sizing
+- Daily loss and consecutive-loss guards
+- SL / TP enforcement with partial and full closes
+- Realistic execution modelling (spread, slippage, fees)
-- Deterministic behaviour
+- Deterministic backtesting and forward testing
-- No hidden leverage
-- No interest-based instruments
+- Analytics and performance review dashboard
-- Fully auditable state
+- Fully auditable trade and execution state
-- Halaal by design

 ---